 - Repeat the process for the rest of the window curtain panels.

-When they’re all sewn slip the magnetic curtain rod through the curtain rod pocket and mount to the top of each window on your french doors.
+With everything sewn together slip the magnetic curtain rod through the curtain rod pocket and mount to the top of each window on your french doors.
+Or if you’re using attached rods slip the rod through the pocket and hang on the curtain rod hooks.

 I prefer to use the magnetic rods on my steel doors but you could also choose a traditional curtain rod that screws into your door.
 If your door french doors are metal make sure use sheet metal screws.